25+ Indoor Stair Railing Ideas to Inspire Your Next Project

 This railing was built by Curtis in Hampton, Virginia.
 Again, this railing features a cable design that adds to the overall look and functionality of the railing.
 The main fittings used in this project include the Flange, Three Socket Tee, and Two Socket Cross.

 This railing was built by Peter in Culpepper, Virginia.
-The railing provides a handrail for the loft staircase as well as a safety railing for the loft edge to prevent people from falling off.
+The railing provides a handrail for the loft staircase and a safety railing for the loft edge to prevent people from falling off.
 Overall, Peter has been very happy with the project, stating that he “found the product to be exactly as advertised and will use it anytime we have an occasion.”

 The railing for this loft completely surrounds the entrance to keep people safe.
-The pipe has been spray painted black and the fittings left in their original, steel finish to provide the railing with a more sophisticated appeal.
+The pipe has been spray-painted black, and the fittings are left in their original, steel finish to give the railing a more sophisticated appeal.
 The railing also features glass panels that have been attached to the railing frame using the M50 fitting.

 If you want to see more of this project, check out the full write up here.

-To complete the look, the entire railing was painted in a black finish.
+To complete the look, the entire railing was painted black.
 If you want to do the same thing for your railing, you could also order the components in a powder coat finish of your choice.

 Other Indoor Railing

 This railing was built by Gerry for his restaurant in Arnold, Maryland.
-The railing is a simple design that makes use of just two fittings and provides diners a handrail to grab when walking up or down this ramp.
+The railing is a simple design that uses just two fittings and provides diners a handrail to grab when walking up or down this ramp.
 The two fittings used in this project include the Flange and 90 Degree Elbow.

 This indoor ramp railing was built by Randy in Medina, New York.
-Instead of using Kee Klamp fittings, the railing uses ADA fittings in order to provide a smooth, obstruction-free handrail throughout the entirety of the railing (a requirement by ADA guidelines for public establishments).
+Instead of using Kee Klamp fittings, the railing uses ADA parts and fittings to provide a smooth, obstruction-free handrail throughout the entirety of the railing (a requirement by ADA guidelines for public establishments).